-Because of the sensitivity of ACTPol and PILOT to large-scale polarization relative to FIREPLACE, the magnetic fields derived from these surveys likely includes a magnetic field contribution originating from emission external to the CMZ.
-In other words, the increased spatial filtering and higher resolution of FIREPLACE relative to PILOT and ACTPol likely results in measurements of polarization local to the dust structures in the CMZ, whereas the PILOT and ACTPol measurements include contributions from a larger part of the central kpc of the Galaxy.
+Because of the higher sensitivity of ACTPol and PILOT to large-scale polarization patterns relative to FIREPLACE, the magnetic fields derived from these surveys likely include a magnetic field contribution originating from emission external to the CMZ.
+In other words, the increased spatial filtering and higher resolution of FIREPLACE, relative to PILOT and ACTPol, likely results in measurements of polarization local to the dust structures in the CMZ, whereas the PILOT and ACTPol measurements include contributions from a larger part of the central kpc of the Galaxy.
+Different dust temperatures encountered along the line-of-sight for the surveys is an alternative explanation for the different magnetic field orientations.
+However, the similarity of the field orientation observed between PILOT at 240 \micron\ and ACTPol at 1.36 mm potentially indicates that different dust temperatures is not a significant factor in the different magnetic field orientations.
 Careful modeling of potential line-of-sight magnetic field components for these data sets will enable an analysis of the magnetic field configuration along the line-of-sight.
-For example, comparison of IR emission from stars on the near and far side of the CMZ indicates that this field component is connected to material that is within the central 1$-$2 kpc of the Galaxy \citep{Nishiyama2009}.
+For example, comparison of IR emission from stars on the near and far side of the CMZ indicates that this large-scale field component is connected to material that is within the central 1$-$2 kpc of the Galaxy \citep{Nishiyama2009}.